kent-rasmussen/azt/OWL_GUIDE.md

-# Orientation to A→Z+T for the Ordinary Working Linguist
+# Guide to A→Z+T for the Ordinary Working Linguist

 ## Or, how to think about A→Z+T, if you're used to FLEx (or WeSay).